Quantifying Bell nonlocality of a pure two-qudit state via its entanglement: Introduction

 and referred to as the correlation matrix of a two-qubit state $\rho$.
-Here, $\sigma_{k}$, $k=1,2,3,$ are the Pauli operators on $\mathbb{C}^{2}.$ The generalization of Horodeckis' two-qubit result (\ref{2}) to a general two-qudit case is presented in Ref. \cite{013}.

-Relation (\ref{2}) implies that, in case of traceless qubit observables at each of two sites, a two-qubit state $\rho$ violates the CHSH inequality iff parameter $M_{chsh}(\rho )>1$.
-However, in Ref. \cite{012}, no any analytical relation between $M_{chsh}(\rho)$ and the value for a two-qubit state $\rho$ of some entanglement measure is presented.
+Here, $\sigma_{k}$, $k=1,2,3,$ are the Pauli operators on $\mathbb{C}^{2}.$ Relation (\ref{2}) implies that, in case of traceless qubit observables at each of two sites, a general two-qubit state $\rho$ violates the CHSH inequality iff parameter $M_{chsh}(\rho )>1$.

+The results for a two-qubit state in \cite{010,012} and the result for a two-qudit state in \cite{011} do not, however, establish any quantitative relation between entanglement and nonlocality of a pure two-qudit state which could explicitly imply that entanglement of this state is sufficient for its nonlocality.
+Moreover, to our knowledge, up to now, such a quantitative relation has not been reported in the literature.

+The aim of the present article is just to find such a quantitative relation between entanglement and nonlocality of a pure two-qudit state of an arbitrary dimension.

+The article is organized as follows.
+In Section 2, we introduce the measures for entanglement and nonlocality used in the present paper.
+In Section 3, by re-visiting a two-qubit case, we find and rigorously prove the new results on correlation properties and Bell nonlocality of an arbitrary pure two-qubit state.
+In Section 4, for an arbitrary pure two-qudit, we find a new lower bound on its maximal violation of all Bell inequalities which is expressed via the concurrence of this state.
+This new lower bound and the upper bound on the maximal Bell violation, derived recently in \cite{019}, analytically quantify Bell nonlocality of a pure two-qudit state via its entanglement, in particular, prove explicitly that every entangled two-qudit state is Bell nonlocal.
+In Section 5, we summarize the main results of this article.